War in Donbas: Ukrainian public opinion

 A national survey held in March–April 2014 by the Kyiv International Institute of Sociology found that 31% of respondents in the Donbas wanted the region to separate from Ukraine, while 58% wanted autonomy within Ukraine.
-A September 2014 International Republican Institute poll of the Ukrainian public (excluding those in Russian-annexed Crimea) had 89% of respondents opposing Russian intervention in Ukraine.
-As broken down by region, 78% of those polled from Eastern Ukraine (including Dnipropetrovsk Oblast) opposed the intervention, along with 89% in Southern Ukraine, 93% in Central Ukraine, and 99% in Western Ukraine.
-As broken down by native language, 79% of Russian speakers and 95% of Ukrainian speakers opposed the intervention.
+A September 2014 International Republican Institute poll of the Ukrainian public (excluding those in Russian-annexed Crimea) had 89% of respondents opposing Russian military intervention in Ukraine.
+As broken down by region, 78% of those polled from Eastern Ukraine (including Dnipropetrovsk Oblast) opposed Russian intervention, along with 89% in Southern Ukraine, 93% in Central Ukraine, and 99% in Western Ukraine.
+As broken down by native language, 79% of Russian speakers and 95% of Ukrainian speakers opposed Russian intervention.
 80% of those polled said that Ukraine should remain a unitary country.

-56% of those polled said that Russia should pay for the reconstruction of the Donbas, whereas 32% said Donetsk and Luhansk oblasts should pay.
-59% of those polled said that they supported the government military operation in the Donbas, whereas 33% said that they opposed it.
+Meanwhile, 56% of those polled said that Russia should pay for the reconstruction of the Donbas, whereas 32% said Donetsk and Luhansk oblasts should pay.
+59% of those polled said that they supported the Ukrainian military operation in the Donbas, whereas 33% said that they opposed it.
 73% of respondents said that the war in the Donbas was one of the three most important issues facing Ukraine.

 A poll conducted by the same institute in 2017 showed that 80% of Ukrainians nationally and 73% of people from the Ukrainian-controlled areas of Donbas believed the separatist republics should remain as part of Ukraine.
 Around 60% of the people polled did not believe Ukraine was doing enough to regain the lost territories because of the Minsk agreements.

 A joint poll done by Levada and the Kyiv International Institute of Sociology from September to October 2020 found that in the breakaway regions controlled by the DPR/LPR, over half of the respondents wanted to join Russia (either with or without some autonomous status) while less than one-tenth wanted independence and 12% wanted reintegration into Ukraine.
-It contrasted with respondents in Kyiv-controlled Donbas, where a vast majority felt the separatist regions should be returned to Ukraine.
+It contrasted with respondents in Ukrainian-controlled Donbas, where a vast majority felt the separatist regions should be returned to Ukraine.
 According to results from Levada in January 2022, roughly 70% of those in the breakaway regions said their territories should become part of Russia.

-By 2021 72% of Ukrainians viewed Russia as an enemy state.
-The share of those who described their attitudes to Russian people as "warm" declined from 47% in May 2018 to 30% in April 2021.
+By 2021, 72% of Ukrainians viewed Russia as an enemy state.
 In 2020, 61% of Ukrainians viewed the conflict as a "Russian aggression with the use of local militants," and only 21% argued that it was a civil war.
 In the East, 42.2% of respondents considered the war to be an "internal conflict."
-After the full-scale invasion, 6% of respondents in the East and 1% in all other regions viewed the war as an attempt to protect the Russian-speaking population.
+After the full-scale invasion, only 6% of respondents in the East and 1% in all other regions viewed the war as an attempt to protect the Russian-speaking population.